 1. Sebastian Vettel’s secluded Swiss farmhouse

-Now look, we all know that four-time world champion Sebastian Vettel is probably one of the most private figures in motorsport.
-The Scuderia Ferrari driver is not a fan of social media, and he keeps his personal life away from the prying eyes of the press.
+The Aston Martin Cognizant driver is not a fan of social media, and he keeps his personal life away from the prying eyes of the press.
 Vettel prefers sending handwritten letters to fans or working on his vintage motorcycles instead of endlessly scrolling Facebook or Instagram.

 We say modest because it’s slightly less in-your-face-glam than the other properties on our list, but don’t be fooled, it’s still a lot more glamorous than what most people can afford.
 It’s also reportedly not the only property the German driver owns in the area.

 Vettel is so dead set on his privacy that he even requested that the Canton of Thurgau delete his online land registry data so that nobody could go online and find out which properties were his.
 In Seb’s own words, ‘honestly, it’s ridiculous.’

 2. Kimi Räikkönen’s uber-cool mansion in Baar, Switzerland

-Our favorite grumpy F1 driver Kimi Räikkönen is also a resident of Switzerland, and he owns a fabulous mansion in Baar, a municipality in the central Canton of Zug.
+Our favorite – and sadly, now-retired – grumpy F1 driver Kimi Räikkönen is also a resident of Switzerland, and he owns a fabulous mansion in Baar, a municipality in the central Canton of Zug.

 Rumor has it that one of Kimi’s occasional neighbors is his former Ferrari teammate, Sebastian Vettel, who also owns a property in the same neighborhood.

 3. Daniel Ricciardo’s Swanky Los Angeles Mansion

 He’s Australian, so his favorite pastimes include surfing, hanging out at the beach, playing basketball, hiking, biking, working out in the hot Australian sun, and gracing us with a perfect smile on the cover of magazines.

 Ricciardo first moved to L.A. in 2014 and bought his first home there in 2018 for a reported $13 million.
 His bachelor pad is located in the Beverly Hills Post Office area, which means his zipcode is none other than 90210.

-Ricci’s house was originally built in the 1960s and features five bedrooms, a two-car garage, exquisite views of the Pacific Ocean, a pool, a spa, and a massive terrace that’s perfect for entertaining guests with his ‘shoey’ skills.
+Daniel Ricciardo’s house was originally built in the 1960s and features five bedrooms, a two-car garage, exquisite views of the Pacific Ocean, a pool, a spa, and a massive terrace that’s perfect for entertaining guests with his ‘shoey’ skills.

 4. Lewis Hamilton’s glamorous Manhattan penthouse

 Now, Lewis Hamilton is one of the most successful athletes of all time, with a net worth estimated at over $250 million, so he’s got a lot of properties across the globe.

-5. Michael Schumacher’s expansive Swiss estate
+5. Michael and Mick Schumacher live in an expansive Swiss estate

 The Red Baron, as he was called during his time with the Scuderia, suffered a violent skiing accident in 2013, and has been recovering away from the public eye ever since.